ayushskmaurya/LetsChat-Messenger/README.md

 Flask based online web chatting application.

 LetsChat Messenger is an efficient and easy-to-use web chatting application.<br />
+It is responsive website, so user can chat using any device.<br />
 This application is created using Flask web framework.<br />
 LetsChat helps the user to connect with friends and family.<br />
 User can create contacts list and can have chat with them with the help of their username.<br />